mwanduka/Triangle-tracker/README/README.md

 # Triangle Tracker
 #### Determining the type of triangle, 14th, September 2018
+# Triangle Tracker
+#### Determining the type of triangle updated on 14th, September 2018
 #### By **Mwanduka Stephen**
 ## Description
 This is to enable the user to know the type of triangle, no skills required.